-June 2018…Healthy NewsWorks is pleased to announce the election of Amy Ginensky as president of its board of directors, effective July 1, 2018.
+June 2018…Healthy NewsWorks is pleased to announce that Amy Ginensky will become president of its board of directors in July 2018.
 She will succeed Amy Krulik, who has helped guide Healthy NewsWorks since its founding in 2003 and led its transition to independent nonprofit status earlier this year.
 Ms. Krulik has served on its board since 2010.

-The transition will take place at the fiscal year-end for the student media program, which operated in 14 high-needs elementary and middle schools in Philadelphia and Norristown during the 2017-18 school year.
+The transition will take place as the new fiscal year begins for the student media program, which operated in 14 high-needs elementary and middle schools in Philadelphia and Norristown during the 2017-18 school year.
 Healthy NewsWorks teaches students basic journalism skills so they can produce newspapers, books, and digital media about health, nutrition, fitness, and safety issues.
 By doing so, these students learn to distinguish facts from fiction, interview experts and other adults, and improve their oral and written communication skills.

 “We are deeply grateful to Amy Krulik, who has generously shared her wisdom, her work ethic, and her fabulous sense of humor with Healthy NewsWorks since its earliest days and has helped us expand and evolve in many important ways,” said Healthy NewsWorks Executive Director Marian Uhlman.
 “At the same time, we are very excited that Amy Ginensky has agreed to be our new leader as we focus on helping more children learn about and communicate accurate and relevant health information to their school peers and the broader community.”